sanvsquezsz/PPG-based-BP-assessment/README.md

 ...

 ## Contributors
-For more information about the dataset, please contact the autors at: erick.arguello00@usc.edu.co, santiago.vasquez01@usc.edu.co y luis.delgado01@usc.edu.co
+For more information about the dataset, please contact the autors at: erick.arguello00@usc.edu.co, santiago.vasquez01@usc.edu.co and luis.delgado01@usc.edu.co
 ## Conflicts of interest
 The autors have no conflicts of interest to declare.
 ## References